wilsonzlin/ooml/README.md

 // This gives you more flexibility, very readable code, and nearly no learning curve app.list.items.get(0).label = "1st item";

-// With one method, get your entire app in JSON... var json = app.toJSON();
+// With one line, get your entire app in JSON... var json = JSON.stringify( app.toJSON() );
-app.list = null; // To test out the next part, delete something
+app.list = null; // Pretend we're starting again
-// ...and with two methods, restore your entire app from JSON Object.assign(app, JSON.parse(json))
+// ...and with one line, restore your entire app from JSON Object.assign(app, JSON.parse(json))
 ```